 Fixed format data files

-We recommend using CSV data files.
+We recommend using UTF-8 CSV data files.

-There are two basic types of fixed format data files: ASC and UNI.
+There are two basic types of fixed format character data files: ASC and UNI.
 If a correct extension is not used then ASC is assumed.

 For fixed format data files each question is allocated a specific set of data locations.
 The difference between the two data file types relates to the way that data locations are used.